 Do all small companies get an audit exemption?

-Most, but not all, small companies falling under the thresholds get an audit exemption.
+Most, but not all, companies that meet the small-company size conditions qualify for audit exemption.

 However, it’s worth bearing in mind that some small companies still need auditing.
 These include companies whose articles of association mandate an audit.
-They also include firms who have been requested to have an audit by shareholders owning at least 10% of shares.
+They also include firms where shareholders holding at least 10% of the shares request one in time.

 Certain types of business are also required to have an audit, regardless of size.
 You can find out more in our article Statutory audit: does my limited company need one?